GabeScott/standard-works-vault/General Conference/1988 April - “Because I Pray for You”.md

 May the Lord bless and help us all to have the courage to pray with our families.
 Nothing is more wonderful than for parents to gather their children around them and enjoy the special, tender moments of communing with our Heavenly Father in family prayer.
 Nothing binds a family together more; and nothing puts us in a position to receive His blessings more than compliance with that wonderful commandment and privilege.
 Even for those of us who no longer have children at home, the blessing of praying together as companions is wonderful.
 The faithful person living alone is also lifted up and richly rewarded through humble, secret prayer.

-Jesus said, “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven” (Matt.
-18:3).
+Jesus said, “Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven” ([[Matthew 18.3|Matt.
+18:3]]).

 May the Lord bless us and help us all to serve Him with simple, childlike faith, simple forgiveness and repentance, and especially with simple prayer, that we may enjoy the strength, power, and beauty that come from the plain and simple things of the gospel, I pray in the name of Jesus Christ, amen.